senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 A [context](https://dialogflow.com/docs/contexts) will be used to hold a state between the conversations.
 Therefore a context can hold a list of parameter for a certain lifespan.
 A context can be the output result (Output-Context) of an intent or a input requirement (Input-Context).
 While the lifespan of the context it is available in every intent or webhook call.
-The stored Parameter of an event can be available withe _#event.parameter_.
+The stored Parameter of an event can be available with _#event.parameter_.

 **Input Context**